Utilizing NASA’s EMIT Instrument to Monitor Methane Plumes from Point Source Emitters

 About the Data

 The Earth Surface Mineral Dust Source Investigation (EMIT) instrument builds upon NASA’s long history of developing advanced imaging spectrometers for new science and applications.
 EMIT launched to the International Space Station (ISS) on July 14, 2022.
 The data shows high-confidence research grade methane plumes from point source emitters - updated as they are identified - in keeping with Jet Propulsion Laboratory (JPL) Open Science and Open Data policy.
-For more information regarding this dataset, please visit the EMIT Methane Point Source Plume Complexes data overview page.

 Install the Required Libraries

-Required libraries are pre-installed on the GHG Center Hub.
-If you need to run this notebook elsewhere, please install them with this line in a code cell:
+Required libraries are pre-installed on the GHG Center Hub, except the tabulate and seaborn libraries.
+If you need to run this notebook elsewhere, please install the libraries by running the following command line:

 %pip install requests folium rasterstats pystac_client pandas matplotlib –quiet